Nitjsefnie/stratzscraper/README.md

 Hero names remain bundled in `heroes.py`, providing a mapping that the backend uses to label leaderboard entries.
 Unknown hero IDs from Stratz are ignored to avoid polluting the tables.

 ## Task Flow
 1. **Startup**: The server ensures the PostgreSQL schema exists and seeds the initial Steam account.
-If a legacy `dota.db` file is present its contents are copied into PostgreSQL and the file is renamed with a `.converted` suffix.
 2. **Hero Phase**: Workers repeatedly receive `fetch_hero_stats` tasks until every known account is marked complete.
 Each submission updates aggregated hero statistics and the per-hero leaderboard.
 3. **Discovery Phase**: Once hero coverage is complete, workers switch to `discover_matches` tasks.
 Newly discovered accounts are inserted at the next BFS depth with both phase flags reset, returning the system to the hero phase for those accounts.
 4. **Progress Monitoring**: The `/progress` endpoint exposes total players and per-phase completion counts so operators can see how far the crawl has progressed.